akvelon/MLEM-SDK-for-Java/README.md

 ### Client description

-Java MLEM client provides API for using MLEM technologies in your code.
+Java MLEM client provides API for using MLEM technologies in your code with given schema.
 There are two methods for making requests:
 1) **/predict**:
 - sensd /predict post request with given body;
 - can handle the exception;